 - Wace says that: “In the plain was a fosse which the Normans had now behind them, having passed it in the fight without regarding it.
 But the English charged and drove the Normans before them, till they made them fall back upon this fosse.
 Many were seen falling therein”.

 - Wace says that: “In the plain was a fosse”.
 He confirms this later in his description of the feigned retreat: “following the Normans, as they go rejoicing in the success of their scheme, the English scattered themselves over the plain”.

 - Poitiers says that even late in the day after having suffered heavy casualties the English position was still “very difficult to surround".

 - Carmen says that: “The Duke sighted the King far off on the steeps of the hill”.
-It might mean William is looking from his camp or that he could see Harold over the shield wall, which is only possible if the slope behind the English line was greater than the slope in front of it.
+This implies that William could see Harold over the shield wall, which is only possible if the slope behind the English line is greater than the slope in front of it.